-GREEK:
+GREEK :

-Either one prose and one verse book including questions on the language and subject matter or passages from unprepared books, with grammar questions.
+- Either one prose and one verse book, including questions on the language and subject matter $\sigma r$ passages from unprepared books, with grammar questions.
 Grammar.
 Translation at sight of easy Greek passages into English.
-Translation of English passages into Greek.
+Translation of English passages into Greek. - Special stress will be laid upon accuracy in the answers to the grammar questions, and on the correct rendering of English into Greek.